 We Pursue a Higher Standard

 Coeur Alaska, Inc.'s Kensington Mine is an underground, hard rock gold mine located in the Berners Bay Mining District, which has had over 100 years of resource development.
 The mine, which has a small footprint of approximately 240 acres, is accessed via water with the 45-mile commute along Lynn Canal offering beautiful views including sightings of humpback whales, orcas, and other marine mammals.
-In 2019, Kensington reached the milestone of over one million ounces of gold produced and celebrated its tenth full year of production on July 3, 2020.
+In 2019, the Kensington Mine reached the milestone of over one million ounces of gold produced and celebrated its tenth full year of production on July 3, 2020.

 Our purpose statement is, We Pursue a Higher Standard.
 Everything we do is fueled by this statement; it is our foundation and inspiration for our actions every day.
 At Coeur Alaska, we PROTECT our people, places and planet, DEVELOP quality resources, growth and plans, and DELIVER impactful results through teamwork.